Matthew-Tate-Scarbrough/Textplay/README.rst

 This symbolic link can be removed with ``make uninstall``.

 Textplay was built using Mac OS 10.10 and Ruby 2.0.
-I have only tested it in this environment, if you want to run Textplay in another environment (such as Windows) you may have to modify the code.
+Oliver Taylor had only tested it in this environment; I have tested it in Linux, and it seems to work quite well

 Using textplay
 --------------